 Storm tide data along northwest Florida is available from several of NOAA's recording tide gauges.
-Figure 4 shows a peak tide level from Michael of +8.6 feet NAVD was measured at the bay entrance of the Apalachicola River.
-In addition to NOAA tide gauges, special storm-tide sensors that can measure the height, extent, and timing of the storm tide were deployed by the U.S. Geological Survey (USGS).
-The storm tide, +15.6 feet above NAVD, was measured at the USGS Sensor Gauge tide station located at Mexico Beach shortly after Hurricane Michael's landfall at St. Andrew Sound (Figure 5).
-Additional storm tide data from surveyed seaweed wrack lines and mud lines inside of buildings are available at some sites.
-The highest high-water mark, +21.2 feet NAVD, was recorded at the west end of Beacon Hill.
-Wave data from the National Data Buoy Center (NDBC) buoy station 42039, located offshore of Pensacola, was available prior to gauge failure.
-A graph depicting the peak storm tide levels and wave height during Michael is presented in Figure 6.
+Figure 4 shows a peak tide level of +8.6 feet NAVD was measured at the bay entrance of the Apalachicola River.
+In addition to NOAA tide gauges, the U.S. Geological Survey (USGS) deployed special storm-tide sensors that measured the height, extent, and timing of the storm tide.
+The storm tide, +15.6 feet above NAVD, was measured at the USGS Sensor Gauge tide station located at Mexico Beach shortly after Hurricane Michael's landfall (Figure 5).
+Additional storm tide data from surveyed seaweed wrack lines and mud lines inside of buildings were available at some sites.
+The highest high-water mark, +21.2 feet NAVD, was recorded at the west end of Beacon Hill at the county line between Bay and Gulf Counties.
+Wave data from the National Data Buoy Center (NDBC) buoy station 42039, located offshore and south of Panama City, was available prior to gauge failure.
+A graph depicting the peak storm tide levels and wave height during Hurricane Michael is presented in Figure 6.